camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

   # title without "API" in it, e.g. "Number Verification"
   title: Number Verification
   # description explaining the API, part of the API documentation
-  # including mandatory texts "Authorization and authentication"
+  # including mandatory text "Authorization and authentication"

   # including mandatory texts "Additional CAMARA error responses"
   description: |
     This API allows to verify that the provided mobile phone number is the one used in the device.
 It